 A close working relationship has been established with the client to ensure that the approach is entirely collaborative.
 Kier and Everards have also kept constant contact with Blaby District Council to put into effect their employment and skills plan to ensure that the project is having the maximum positive impact on the surrounding area.

-Due to open in Summer 2020, the brewery and beer hall will allow Everards to integrate their manufacturing process with customer experience, serving their products in the beer hall and offering brewery tours.
+Due to open in late 2020, the brewery and beer hall will allow Everards to integrate their manufacturing process with customer experience, serving their products in the beer hall and offering brewery tours.
 This regeneration will open up previously inaccessible green space to the public and gives local businesses the chance to operate in an ideal location.
 It will create several jobs long-term in the cycle centre, café and beer hall, and Kier employees will certainly be returning as customers in the near future.

 • 3 apprentices employed